Where to Find Charlotte’s Best Barbecue

 Mac’s Speed Shop

-Neighborhood: South End, Steele Creek, Matthews and Cornelius
+Neighborhood: South End, Steele Creek, Matthews, Cornelius and Concord

-Named after a man who used to work in the old transmission shop now home to the South Boulevard location, Mac’s Speed Shop serves smoky pulled pork, dry-rubbed beef brisket and a menu full of distinctive Southern fare.
-Pair your pulled pork with a side of cold craft beer: the homegrown chain boasts more than 60 beers on tap and even sponsors a beer club.
+Named after a man, who used to work in the old transmission shop that’s now home to the South Boulevard location, Mac’s Speed Shop serves smoky pulled pork, dry-rubbed beef brisket and a menu full of distinctive Southern fare.
+Pair your pulled pork with a cold craft beer.
+This homegrown chain boasts more than 60 beers on tap and even sponsors a beer club.

 Claim to fame: Dry-rubbed beef brisket